sandhyaparna/Data-Science/Tree Based Models/DecisionTree.md

 ## Algorithms
 #### ID3 (Iternative Dichotomizer)
 Greedy search using Information Gain (Binnary splitting of Continuous var) <br/>
-It creates good splits at top but dont consider what happens on the later on splits
+It creates good splits at top but dont consider what happens later on the splits <br/>
+Doesn't handle numeric attributes and missing values <br/>

 #### C4.5